 All tournament participants must use non-offset circle hooks for all species whenever natural baits or natural-bait/artificial-lure combinations are used.

 DAILY FISHING HOURS

-Fishing will commence at 8:30 a.m. and end at 4:30 p.m. on September 7th, 8th & 9th.
+Fishing will commence at 7:30 a.m. (lines-in) and end at 5:00 p.m. (lines-out) on August 28th, 29th & 30th.
 The tournament committee reserves the privilege of changing starting and finishing times for any reason it deems necessary.
-A radio start will take place each morning at 8:30 a.m.
+A radio start will take place each morning at 7:30 a.m.
 The tournament control's time will act as the official time for the start, catch-and-release and end of fishing each day without exception.